marcelovicentegc/django-react-typescript/README.md

 ---

-This is an opinionated Django + React boilerplate built with great development experience and easy deployment in mind.
+This is an non-opinionated Django + React boilerplate built with great development experience and easy deployment in mind.

 This template is ideal if you want to bootstrap a blog or a portfolio website quickly, or even a more complex application that requires a CMS, all while leveraging the best from React and Django.